urbit/urbit.org-reloaded/content/docs/azimuth/azimuth.md

 ### [Advanced Azimuth Tools](/docs/azimuth/advanced-azimuth-tools)

-Expert-level tooling for generating, signing, and sending layer 1 Azimuth-related transactions from within Urbit itself.
+Expert-level tooling for generating, signing, and sending layer 1 Azimuth transactions from within Urbit itself.

 ### [Life and Rift](/docs/azimuth/azimuth)

-An explanation of how Azimuth indexes networking keys and breaches to keep track of the most recent set of networking keys necessary to communicate with a ship.
+An explanation of how Azimuth indexes networking keys revisions and breaches to keep track of the most recent set of networking keys necessary to communicate with a ship.